 Hills Bank Online banking has a number of great resources and is an easy way to check on and track your finances regularly.
 Visit HillsBank.com/HillsBankOnline to see how online bill pay, Manage My Finances, our App, and mobile deposit of checks can help you control your money.

 Continue Your Financial Education

 To continue building on your overall financial awareness, it’s good to read at least one financial article per week.
-This will ensure that you are stay current on what is happening in the financial world.
+This will ensure that you stay current on what is happening in the financial world.
 If you are reading this, I know that you are already a Hills Helps reader.
 In addition to Hills Helps, other online financial sources I enjoy checking regularly are Business Insider, Forbes, and The Wall Street Journal.

-Financial awareness is a very important piece of being financially healthy.
+Awareness is a very important piece of being financially healthy.
 Checking your own finances and reading about what’s happening in the world of finance are important habits to attain.
 I hope you are able to implement both habits after reading this post!

 View the complete 4-Part Healthy Money Habits Series: